 When done right, virtual events can be a huge asset to your business and increase your audience and reach.
 Here are some things to keep in mind when deciding how to structure a virtual event:

-- Choose the right event type.
-Virtual events come in all different forms, to include pre-recorded or live-streamed webinars, virtual conferences, and teleconference style meetings, among others.
+Virtual events come in all different forms, including pre-recorded or live-streamed webinars, virtual conferences, and teleconference-style meetings, among others.
 Be sure to choose the format that best fits your goals.
-For example, a pre-recorded webinar or a livestream video may be very effective for lecture-based events, but will not suffice for an interactive event that requires two-way communication.
+For example, a pre-recorded webinar or a Livestream video may be very effective for lecture-based events, but will not suffice for an interactive event that requires two-way communication.

-- Use the right collaboration tools.
-Collaboration tools are a component of technology that will help you work with your team through a centralized information sharing hub.
+Collaboration tools are a component of technology that will help you work with your team through a centralized information-sharing hub.
 This includes products like Monday.com, which while not used specifically for virtual events, will help with remote team organization and management leading up to and following the meeting.

 Remember to market your event and get creative about alternatives.